panoply/syncify/readme.md

 # HOT

-Live reloading is supported in development modes.
-Syncify leverages websocket's, XHR and statically served endpoints to provide this capability with zero configuration or the need to install or setup additional workflows.
+Live reloading is supported in watch mode.
+Syncify leverages websocket's, XHR and statically served endpoints to provide this capability with zero configuration or the need to install or setup additional tooling.
+No extensions and no complexities.
 When you invoke `--hot` syncify will listen for messages sent via websocket on the client and carry out HOT replacements of Assets, Sections, Snippets, Layouts and Templates without triggering full-page refreshes.
+Syncify's HOT reloads are considerably faster than Shopify's CLI and will never invoke a full-page refresh.

 ### Assets

-SASS/CSS, TypeScript/JavaScript and SVG asset file types are HOT reloaded by swapping out URL's with localhost equivalents that Syncify will statically serve.
+SASS/CSS, TypeScript/JavaScript and SVG asset file types are HOT reloaded by swapping out the URL's or containing source with localhost equivalents that Syncify will statically serve.

 ### Sections

 Sections are fetched via the Ajax Section rendering API.
 Replacements are applied to fragments in real-time.

-### Snippets
+### Snippets, Layouts and Templates

 In order to provide HOT replacements Syncify employs a mild form of DOM hydration.
-Snippet files will have HTML comments `<!-- hot:1aa4f32cf9 -->` containing a UUID injected before they are uploaded to themes.
+Snippets, templated and liquid layout files will inject HTML comments `<!-- hot:1aa4f32cf9 -->` containing a UUID before they are uploaded to themes.
 Syncify will pass this UUID to the client via websocket and once received an XHR (fetch) will be triggered.
-The response of XHR request is then parsed and all nodes which proceed the injected UUID comment/s are plucked and applied swapped in the persisted DOM.
-Scroll position is persisted, assets and surrounding (unchanged) elements are left intact and not reloaded.

-This approach is a mild form DOM hydration that's 10x faster than invoking a hard-refresh.
+The response of XHR request is then parsed and all nodes which proceed the injected UUID comment/s are plucked and swapped in the persisted DOM leaving unchanged element intact.
+The approach employed by Syncify is a mild form DOM hydration that's 10x faster than invoking a hard-refresh.

 # Spawn